-- 466. Counsel for Dr Runacres submitted that I should have doubts about RN Hills' credibility and reliability because her evidence did not align with other evidence, namely that: - 466.1. the CCTV footage of Veronica walking along the corridor to the Medical Centre is inconsistent with RN Hills' evidence that Veronica had an unsteady gait and required assistance as she walked along that corridor; - 466.2. the CCTV footage of Veronica at 5:52 PM in which Veronica stands to have her photo taken is inconsistent with RN Hills' evidence that Veronica was unable to stand and walk to the scales during the medical assessment; - the CCTV footage of Veronica being collected from the reception cell by Dr Runacres does not appear to show vomit on Veronica's clothes and is therefore inconsistent with RN Hills' evidence that Veronica presented to the clinical treatment room with vomit in her hair and clothes; and
+- 466. Counsel for Dr Runacres submitted that I should have doubts about RN Hills' credibility and reliability because her evidence did not align with other evidence, namely that: - the CCTV footage of Veronica walking along the corridor to the Medical Centre is inconsistent with RN Hills' evidence that Veronica had an unsteady gait and required assistance as she walked along that corridor; - 466.2. the CCTV footage of Veronica at 5:52 PM in which Veronica stands to have her photo taken is inconsistent with RN Hills' evidence that Veronica was unable to stand and walk to the scales during the medical assessment; - 466.3. the CCTV footage of Veronica being collected from the reception cell by Dr inconsistent with RN Hills' evidence that Veronica presented to the clinical treatment room with vomit in her hair and clothes; and